NMRPeak: a ready-to-use intelligent system for molecular structure elucidation enabled by synergistic cross-modal learning: Abstract

 \section{Abstract}

 { One-dimensional nuclear magnetic resonance (NMR) spectroscopy is essential for molecular structure elucidation in organic synthesis, drug discovery, natural product characterization, and metabolomics, yet its interpretation remains heavily dependent on expert knowledge and difficult to scale.
-Although machine learning has been applied to NMR spectrum prediction, library retrieval, and structure generation, these tasks have evolved in isolation using simulated data and incompatible spectral representations, limiting their utility under real experimental scenarios.
-Here we present NMRPeak, a unified cross-modal learning system that integrates these three tasks through experimentally grounded design.
-We curate approximately 1.8 million experimental and simulated spectra to construct the largest benchmark for NMR-based structure elucidation and systematically quantify the distribution shift between these domains.
-We introduce a chemically-aware adaptive tokenizer that dynamically balances discretization granularity to preserve spectral semantics while controlling vocabulary size, and an assignment-free peak-aware similarity metric that enables direct comparison between predicted and experimental spectra.
-Through a unified molecule-to-spectrum paradigm and synergistic coupling of prediction, retrieval, and generation modules, NMRPeak achieves transformative performance on experimental benchmarks: it overcomes the longstanding simulation-to-experiment gap in spectrum prediction while delivering over 95\% top-1 accuracy in molecular retrieval and approximately 75\% top-1 accuracy in stereochemistry-aware \textit{de novo} structure generation.
-These capabilities enable rapid validation of synthetic products, characterization of unknown natural products, metabolite identification in complex biological samples, and accelerated lead compound optimization, establishing a foundation for automated, high-throughput molecular structure elucidation in organic synthesis, drug discovery, and chemical biology. }
+Although machine learning has been applied to NMR spectrum prediction, library retrieval, and structure generation, these tasks have largely evolved in isolation using simulated data and incompatible spectral representations, limiting their utility in real experimental settings.
+Here we present NMRPeak, a unified cross-modal learning system that integrates these three tasks through an experimentally grounded design.
+We curate approximately 1.8 million experimental and simulated spectra to construct the largest benchmark for NMR-based structure elucidation.
+Systematic benchmarking reveals that existing models trained predominantly on simulated spectra suffer severe performance degradation on experimental data, with top-1 structure elucidation accuracy falling below 20\%, underscoring a critical gap between current simulation paradigms and practical deployment.
+To bridge this gap, we introduce NMRPeak, a unified system built on a molecule-to-spectrum paradigm with synergistic coupling of prediction, retrieval, and generation modules.
+The framework is underpinned by a chemically-aware adaptive tokenizer that dynamically balances discretization granularity to preserve spectral semantics while controlling vocabulary size, and a peak-aware similarity metric that enables direct comparison across spectra without requiring peak assignments.
+NMRPeak overcomes the longstanding simulation-to-experiment gap in spectrum prediction while achieving over 95\% top-1 accuracy in molecular retrieval and approximately 75\% top-1 accuracy in stereochemistry-aware \textit{de novo} structure generation, substantially outperforming prior methods under experimental conditions.
+These capabilities establish a foundation for automated and high-throughput molecular structure elucidation in organic synthesis, drug discovery, and chemical biology, positioning NMRPeak as a robust and ready-to-use platform for AI-assisted NMR analysis. }

 \keywords{Nuclear Magnetic Resonance Spectroscopy, Cross-modal Learning, Molecular Structure Elucidation, AI-assisted Spectral Analysis}